lapinek/platform-scripting/README.md

 ```

 In order to make an HTTP request, the script used `action` method of the `openidm` Java object.
 You can find more about scripts environment and available for scripts functionality in the IDM docs, in its [Scripting Reference](https://backstage.forgerock.com/docs/idm/6.5/integrators-guide/#appendix-scripting).
 In particular, the `action` method is described in the [openidm.action(resource, actionName, content, params, fields)](https://backstage.forgerock.com/docs/idm/6.5/integrators-guide/#function-action) section.

-As you change scripts in a watched location in the staging area, it will be automatically copied to the container, which is going to be reflected in the terminal output if you deployed your sample with the verbosity level of `info` or `debug`.

 The updated scripts will be copied promptly, but the time it takes for ForgeRock component to pick up the change will be affected by the configuration settings in the `script.json` file: